catalyst-cloud/catalystcloud-docs/source/billing/faq.rst

 Why do the amounts shown by the billing script differ from the dashboard?
 *************************************************************************

-GST is not included in the billing script when doing separated billing while it is included in the dashboard costs.
+GST is not included in the billing script when doing separated billing, however it is included in the dashboard costs.

 Why are my stopped compute instances still incurring charges?
 *************************************************************